Suyab

 Suyab (سوی آب; 碎葉 (碎叶, Suìyè, Sui^{4}-yeh^{4}) Middle Chinese: /suʌiH jiᴇp̚/), also known as Ordukent (modern-day Ak-Beshim), was an ancient Silk Road city located some 50 km east from Bishkek, and 8 km west southwest from Tokmok, in the Chu river valley, present-day Kyrgyzstan.
-The ruins of this city, along with other acheological sites associated with the Silk Road, was inscribed in 2014 as part of the Silk Roads: the Routes Network of Chang'an-Tianshan Corridor UNESCO World Heritage Site.
+The ruins of this city, along with other archaeological sites associated with the Silk Road, was inscribed in 2014 as part of the Silk Roads: the Routes Network of Chang'an-Tianshan Corridor UNESCO World Heritage Site.

 History

 The settlement of Sogdian merchants sprang up along the Silk Road in the 5th or 6th century.
-The name of the city derives the Suyab River, whose origin is Iranian (in Persian: suy means "toward"+ ab for "water", "rivers").
+The name of the city derives from the Suyab River, whose origin is Iranian (in Persian: suy means "toward"+ ab for "water", "rivers").
 It was first recorded by Chinese pilgrim Xuanzang who traveled in the area in 629:

 Traveling 500 li to the north west of Great Qing Lake, we arrive at the city of the Suye River.
 The city is 6 or 7 li in circuit; various Hu ("barbarian") merchants here came from surrounding nations congregate and dwell.
 The soil is favorable for red millet and for grapes; the woods are not thick, the climate is windy and cold; the people wear garments of twilled wool.
 Traveling from Suye westward, there are a great number of isolated towns; in each there is a chieftain; these are not dependent on one another, but all are in submission to the Tujue.

+Description of the surrounding locales by Xuanzang:

+Several dozen cities with high ramparts situated in the west of Suyab, though they are not directly subordinate, are under the administration of the Turks.… I walked four hundred li from Suyab to Qianquan 千泉 (Bing-bu-laq) … where the Qaghan of the Turks had his summer residence.… One hundred and forty or fifty li west from Qianquan is the city of Talas … I walked around ten li further south, and nearly three hundred families who used to be Chinese reside there in a lonely town.
+After being pillaged by the Turks, they changed their costume into the Turkish style, but kept Chinese customs and continued to speak their mother tongue.

 During the reign of Tong Yabghu Qaghan, Suyab was the principal capital of the Western Turkic Khaganate.
 The khagan also had a summer capital in Navekat near the springs north of Tashkent in the Talas Valley.
 There was a sort of symbiosis, with the Sogdians responsible for economical prosperity and the Göktürks in charge of the city's military security.